-We recently serviced a Toyota Prius that had a rock chip, and once we started working, the chip turned into a crack that we watched run the length of the windshield, and there was nothing we could do to stop it.
+We recently serviced a Toyota Prius that had a rock chip.
+Once we started working, the chip turned into a crack.
+We watched run the length of the windshield, and there was nothing we could do to stop it.
 We’d never seen anything like this before in our collective 50+ years of repairing windshields.

-So that got us thinking… we did a search and found a lot of people complaining about this very issue, more specifically in the Toyota Prius and a few Subaru models, and some of these folks were able to get warranty replacements.
-Typically windshields are not covered under warranty, but in fact, a class action lawsuit against Subaru of America Inc. was filed in early June 2017 in the Northern District of California, claiming the windshields of 2015 through 2016 Subaru Outback and Legacy vehicles “contain one or more design and/or manufacturing defects that cause the windshield to crack, chip and/or fracture.”
+So, that got us thinking… we did a search and found many people complaining about this very issue, more specifically in the Toyota Prius and a few Subaru models, and some of these folks were able to get warranty replacements.
+Typically, windshields are not covered under warranty.
+But in fact, a class action lawsuit against Subaru of America Inc. was filed in early June 2017 in the Northern District of California.
+The suit is claiming the windshields of 2015 through 2016 Subaru Outback and Legacy vehicles “contain one or more design and/or manufacturing defects that cause the windshield to crack, chip and/or fracture.”

 What We Think

-We want to touch on the issue and pose some helpful thoughts on how you can deal with potential crack-outs IF you see a small crack or chip – and hopefully avoid the need for your customer to get their windshield replaced.
-Now depending on the customer’s specific vehicle model and year, there could be other factors or significant issues regarding a spontaneous crack-out.
-There is not much you can do about that, BUT if a customer has a crack or chip in their windshield – regardless if they know for a fact it was caused by a something hitting their car – there are a couple of things we’d advise you to do:
+We want to touch on the issue and pose some helpful thoughts on how you can deal with potential crack-outs IF you see a small crack or chip.
+Hopefully, avoiding the need for your customer to get a windshield replacement.
+Now, depending on the customer’s specific vehicle model and year, there could be other factors or significant issues regarding a spontaneous crack-out.
+There is not much you can do about that.
+But, if a customer has a crack or chip in their windshield – regardless if they know for a fact, it was caused by a something hitting their car.
+There are a couple of things we’d advise you to do:

-- Set Expectations with a Disclaimer – Be sure to set the expectations in advance with the customer letting them know the best and worst case scenario.
-This is especially important when working on windshields with more than one area of damage or known issues that may reduce the chances of a successful repair.
+- Set Expectations with a Disclaimer.
+Be sure to set the expectations in advance with the customer.
+Let them know the best and worst-case scenario.
+This is especially important when working on windshields.
+Especially windshields with more than one area of damage or known issues that may reduce the chances of a successful repair.